vbaconnet-ledger/developer-portal/_docs/NA/a_security_guidelines.md

 Speaking of safely formatting data, be wary of truncated values.
 Importantly, make sure you do not truncate any important data when displaying on the Ledger screen.

-Example 1: Truncating tx hash from "f6954eb23ecd1d64c782e6d6c32fad2876003ae92986606585ae7187470d5e04" to "f695...5e04" might look nice for the users but this effectively reduces the security of hash and an attacker can now easily try to create a hash collision.
+**Example 1**: Truncating tx hash from "f6954eb23ecd1d64c782e6d6c32fad2876003ae92986606585ae7187470d5e04" to "f695...5e04" might look nice for the users but this effectively reduces the security of hash and an attacker can now easily try to create a hash collision.
 Instead, prefer scrolling/paging of long such important values.

-Example 2: Raise errors instead of truncation
+**Example 2**: Raise errors instead of truncation

 ``` c
 int tmp[10]; // max 10 digits, right?